Blair (publisher)

-Blair is a literary small press publisher based in Durham, North Carolina, founded in 1976 as Carolina Wren Press by Judy Hogan.
+Blair (incorporated as The Carolina Wren Press, Inc.) is a literary small press publisher based in Durham, North Carolina, founded in 1976 as Carolina Wren Press by Judy Hogan.
 The press mainly publishes poetry (both full collections, and limited-edition chapbooks), but also publishes fiction and nonfiction, biography, autobiography, literary nonfiction by and/or about people of color, women, gay/lesbian issues, health and mental health topics in children's literature.

 Each year, Blair honors one writer with the Doris Bakwin Award.
 As a literary small-press publisher, many members of the Board of Directors, as well as many previous judges for various contests, are volunteers from across the country.

 Mission

 As a small press, the publisher is different from many mainstream publishers for several reasons.
 First, it is nonprofit organization whose mission is to publish quality writing by writers historically neglected by mainstream publishing.
 And second, it seeks to develop diverse and vital audiences not simply through publishing, but also through outreach and educational programs.